unoplatform/uno.extensions/doc/Learn/Mvux/Tutorials/HowTo-SimpleState.md

 ## WeddingHallApp Sample

-You can find the code for our weather app here: https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/WeddingHallApp
+You can find the code for our weather app [here](https://github.com/unoplatform/Uno.Samples/tree/master/UI/MvuxHowTos/WeddingHallApp).

 ## Create the Model